Plazmuh/PlazmaAutomation/README.md

 # Raymond Dasilva - Affirm Candidate
 # This REPO is used for Automation Testing Web (Selenium) / Mobile (Appium)
-# Jenkins addition - TBD
+# Jenkins Integration - At request

 - Open solution in VS